 Activities at Montenvers Arrival Station

-There are beautiful views from the arrival station, though a view upon the glacier is also a stark reminder to us of global warming.
+There are beautiful views from the arrival station, though a view upon the glacier is also a stark reminder to us of how much the glacier has receded this century.

 Once at the arrival station, there are plenty of activities to keep the whole family entertained:

-- Ice Grotto – a 30 mins walk via a trail, or a 5 mins gondola ride (with 400 steps), takes you into the heart of the Mer de Glace glacier!
+- ❄️ Ice Grotto – a 30 mins walk via a trail, or a 5 mins gondola ride (but still with 400 steps), takes you into the heart of the Mer de Glace glacier, where you will find ice sculptures / the grotto has to be carved out fresh every year, due to the glacier’s movement!

 Terminal Neige: Refuge du Montenvers

-The newly renovated Terminal Neige: Refuge du Montenvers (it belongs to the Maisons et Hotels Sibuet label) was originally built in the 1880s and was then called the Grand Hotel du Montenvers – its purpose was to accommodate the first travellers and mountaineers who came to visit the legendary Mer de Glace glacier.
+The newly renovated ☕️ Terminal Neige: Refuge du Montenvers (belonging to the Maisons et Hotels Sibuet label) was originally built in the 1880s and was then called the Grand Hôtel du Montenvers – its purpose was to accommodate (in comfort!) some of the early travellers and mountaineers who came to visit the legendary Mer de Glace glacier.
 The grand old hotel has been stylishly refurbished, retaining its original charm.
-You can stop for a warm or cool drink or snack in the café/restaurant, or you can even spend the night in the hotel!
+You can stop for 🥃 warm or cool drink or snack in the restaurant, or you can even spend the 🛌 night in the hotel!
 For more information about the hotel, rooms, restaurants and events, see here.

 Hikes from Montenvers

-One trail from Montenvers leads along the Grand Balcon Nord to the Plan du Midi, from where you can take the cable-car back down to Chamonix.
+One 🥾 trail from Montenvers Mer de Glace leads along the Grand Balcon Nord to the Plan du Midi, from where you can take the 🚠 cable-car back down to Chamonix.

-There are also several trails leading back down to Les Praz or Chamonix.
-The gentlest of these is the trail via the lovely Buvette des Mottets, where you can stop for a homemade tart! (this buvette also offers a “nuit dans une bulle” over the summer months – three transparent tents suspended from the trees).
+There are also 🥾 several other trails leading back down to Chamonix.
+One of these is the trail via the lovely ☕️ Buvette des Mottets, where you can stop for a homemade tart! (this buvette also offers a “ nuit dans une bulle ” over the summer months – four transparent tents suspended from the trees!).
+Another trail takes you past the welcoming ☕️ Buvette de Caillet for homemade treats.

-Parking: free parking opposite, at the Parking des Planard;
+🚗 parking: free parking opposite, at the Parking des Planards;